Elementary Student and Family Handbook

 When students are dismissed, they are expected to go directly home.
-If a student is to stay at school for a school-related reason, school personnel will obtain permission from the parent/guardian in advance.
+If a student is to stay at school for a school-related reason, school personnel will obtain permission from the parent/caregiver in advance.

 Please note that students may not re-enter the building after school is dismissed due to a need for security and the fact that the custodians should not be pulled from their duties to supervise those who forgot their books or assignments.
 Students must take an active role in these responsibilities.
 Concerns or questions relating to homework assignments should be directed to your student’s teacher.

 - Colors: Blue and Gold

 - Lower Gwynedd Elementary

 - Colors: Blue and gold